Skip to content

 Hero image for app comparisons with the logos of Zoom and Microsoft Teams

-• Zoom is primarily a video conferencing tool, though it's recently added some team chat functionality.
+• Zoom is a purpose-built video conferencing tool with solid team chat features.

 This Microsoft Teams vs. Zoom comparison table will give you a quick overview of how they stack up.
-Read on for details on some of the more notable differences between the two apps.
+Read on for details on some of the most notable differences between the two apps.

 Zoom